-A fiscal emergency is defined as the existence of at least one of the conditions described in Section 118.03 of the Ohio Revised Code.
-This analysis indicates that a fiscal emergency exists at the Village of Portage based on the existence of the conditions defined in Sections 118.03(A)(5) and 118.03(A)(6) of the Ohio Revised Code as of December 31, 2008, and January 31, 2009, as presented in Schedules I, II, and III above.
+A fiscal emergency is the existence of at least one of the conditions defined above.
+This analysis indicates that a fiscal emergency exists at the Village of Morral as defined in Section 118.03(A)(5) and 118.03(B) of the Ohio Revised Code as presented in Schedules I and II above as of December 31, 2012 and January 31, 2013.